Brazil's central bank seeks tighter cryptocurrency regulation, brokerage oversight

-Speaking during a hearing in Congress, Campos Neto emphasised regulators will scrutinise the backing of cryptocurrencies and associated activities, given the significant surge in cryptocurrency imports by Brazilians.
+Speaking during a hearing in Congress, Campos Neto emphasized regulators will scrutinize the backing of cryptocurrencies and associated activities, given the significant surge in cryptocurrency imports by Brazilians.

-Data released by the central bank this week revealed cryptocurrency imports jumped by 44.2 per cent from January to August compared to the same period last year, totalling US$7.4 billion.
+Data released by the central bank this week revealed cryptocurrency imports jumped by 44.2 per cent from January to August compared to the same period last year, totaling $7.4 billion.

 "We understand that a lot is connected to tax evasion or linked to illicit activities," he added.